padolsey/xmllm/readme.md

 ).value();
 ```

-The AI responds naturally with XML:
+The LLM responds naturally with XML:
 ```xml
 <approach>To solve this problem, I will first count the number of 'R' letters
 in the word 'strawberry'.
 Then, I will provide some abstract and philosophical